rocketpigger/rocketpigger.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Zichen is a Ph.D. student at the School of Integrated Circuits, Peking University, advised by Prof. [Xiyuan Tang](https://tangresearch.com/){:target="_blank"} and Prof. [Yuan Wang](https://scholar.google.com/citations?user=YOhZM6kAAAAJ){:target="_blank"}.
+He's expecting to graduate in 2028.

 His current research focuses on **event-based vision, CMOS image sensor and analog EDA**.
 He currently serves as the Chair of the IEEE CASS Peking University Student Branch Chapter.

-He's expecting to graduate in 2028 and is actively looking for postdoctoral positions.

 His Chinese name is 孔子琛.